arcan1s/awesome-widgets/README.md

 **Enable popup**

-Uncheck box if you do not use popup messages
+Uncheck box if you do not use popup messages.

 **Custom time**